fihryal/fihryal/README.md

 <br>

-- Pengembang Android otodidak yang bersemangat
+- Passionate self-taught Android developer
 - Playing Laravel at spare time
-- Saat ini sedang mempelajari Pengembangan Android secara Mandiri
+- Currently studying Android Development Independently
 - Personal website [link]()
 - I’m currently open for an Intern or a new job opportunity, this is [my resume]()